ashiq-mohd19/bits_assignment4/README.md

 //Group 7 created this repo as part of Assignemnt 4 - Open Source Everybody is creating their individual forks before contributing.

 Just added my first line.
-Ashiq
+Ashiq (updated from branch_1)